 Where to Buy a Mash Paddle?

 You can find a mash paddle anywhere you buy your homebrewing supplies at.
-NorthernBrewer has a great stainless-steel mash paddle.
-It is 30 inches long and very durable, it can handle any size batch you are making.
-Another popular option is this hard-wood mash paddle from MoreBeer.
-This one is 36 inches long and has slots in the paddle head instead of holes.
-Another feature of this paddle is the T shaped handle, giving you more control and maneuverability with the paddle.
+Adventures in Homebrewing has a great stainless-steel mash paddle.
+It is 24 inches long and very durable, it can handle any size batch you are making.
+Another popular option is this maple mash paddle.
+This one is 28 inches long and is lightweight for being such a sturdy paddle.
+This paddle is made from hard maple trees and are left untreated so no additional chemicals will contaminate your beer.
 Finally, for those who are creative you can always design and build your own paddle.
 There are tons of guide on google for DIY mash paddles that walk you through the entire build process.
 Building your own custom mash paddle can feel rewarding and may even be cheaper depending on what you spend on the materials.

 How to Take Care of a Mash Paddle